 Walking towards the building from the gate, you cannot but notice the symmetry of the two buildings, again hidden a bit by the entry gate-like structure.
 Two domes on either side have many small-carved minarets dancing around them.
 We walked through the gateway that had colorful palkis or palanquins with the number 786 written on them.
 I wondered what it could be when the lady at the shoe counter told me that it is used during Moharram to carry Alams.

 Heritage Monument Ibrahim Rauza

-We went inside and the serene calm environment with only two old buildings standing on the stone platform surrounded by the jail like staff quarters.
+We went inside and the serene calm environment with only two old buildings standing on the stone platform surrounded by the jail-like staff quarters.
 It was like a playground for many birds.
-Bright green parakeets had their favorite hiding place in the ornate chajja of the mosque.
-While pigeons it seemed were rehearsing their collective flights from lawns to rooftop while circling around the domes.
-I sat in front of the mosque with intent to study the elements of architecture.
+Bright green parakeets had their favorite hiding place in the ornate Chajja of the mosque.
+While pigeons it seemed were rehearsing their collective flights from lawns to rooftops while circling around the domes.
+I sat in front of the mosque with the intent to study the elements of architecture.

-Tomb has lovely windows and what is worth noticing is the latticed windows with calligraphy in Persian – something that I saw for the first time.
-All around the corridors there are arches that have circles carved on them.
+The tomb has lovely windows and what is worth noticing is the latticed windows with calligraphy in Persian – something that I saw for the first time.
+All around the corridors, there are arches that have circles carved on them.
 I wonder if they are just ornamental and served a purpose.
-The doors and windows when looked through each other create an impressive play of light.
-What was intriguing about the tomb is its low roof and high dome – indicating a space between the two – again with no answers to purpose of the same?
+The doors and windows, when looked through each other, create an impressive play of light.
+What was intriguing about the tomb is its low roof and high dome – indicating a space between the two – again with no answers to the purpose of the same.

-Best way to go to these places is take a city bus – which are very comfortable and announce every stop.
-There are shared autos as well, but I prefer to use the public transport wherever available – safe and economical.
+The best way to go to these places is to take a city bus – which is very comfortable and announces every stop.
+There are shared autos as well, but I prefer to use public transport wherever available – safe and economical.